DMountainGoat/DMountainGoat/README.md

 - 👋 Hi, I’m @DMountainGoat aka The MountainGoat Experirience
 - 👀 I’m interested in ...Well first Photography for it is where it all started and now NFT Creation, minting, and get my stuff out there on Cardano with a AI twist to it.
 - 🌱 I’m currently learning ...to get verified on CNFT and how to have different projects names on different NFTs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Shows and cooperation with other Photo/AI out there.
 - 📫 How to reach me ...provmart2@protonmail.com

 <!---